-5 Some Notes on the Elective Measurements
+4 Some Notes on the Elective Measurements

-5.1 Non-Alternating Measurements (for Diodes)
+4.1 Non-Alternating Measurements (for Diodes)

-The situation changes for measurements of devices like diodes, which have a definite direction.
-In such cases, the alternating 4-wire measurement doesn't make sense.
+For measurements of diodes, the alternating 4-wire measurement doesn't make sense.
 Fortunately for diodes, the voltages you want to measure will be much larger than the voltage difference due to the asymmetry of the lead wires, so you can get away with a non-alternating 4-wire measurement.
-For this, use the script diode_gpib.m.
-For this to work properly, you must remove the serial connection between the 6220 and the 2182, and replace it with a GPIB connection.
-Likewise, remove the GPIB and restore the serial connection in order to go run in DELTA mode.
+Use the script diode_gpib.m.
+For it to work, you must remove both the regular serial connection and the "fast serial" communication cables between the 6220 and the 2182, reconnect them with a GPIB cable, and set the communication modes of the 6220 and 2182 to GPIB.